 Working as a team, Dr. Kaplowitz (Drs.
 Robell and Davis over the last few years) the Course Assistants and the Exercise and Aging classes each term, coordinate and carry out a variety of intergenerational programs.
 The Center itself has grown with new ideas, events and research that have been shared with students and the senior community alike.
 We have truly become an advocate for older adults as well as our own Rutgers students in gaining and understanding of the importance of, and the pursuit of fitness and health for the older generation.

 In 2001 the Center began.
 Since then, Dr. Kaplowitz has worked in conjunction with the student Course Assistants (CA’s) and the classes to conduct a variety of intergenerational events both at Rutgers and at a variety of Senior Centers around Central New Jersey.
-It is estimated that over 1000 older adults and 1000 students in the Exercise and Aging classes have participated together over these years.
+It is estimated that thousands of older adults and thousands of students in the Exercise and Aging classes have participated together over these years.